NFL picks and predictions for Week 5 from SportsLine's self-learning AI

 Top Week 5 NFL AI picks

-After analyzing every game in Week 5, the AI PickBot says the Bills cover comfortably as 8.5-point home favorites against the Patriots on 'Sunday Night Football' in a game with an over-under of 50.5.
+After analyzing every game in Week 5, the AI PickBot says the Bills cover comfortably as 7.5-point home favorites against the Patriots on 'Sunday Night Football' in a game with an over/under of 49.5.
 Josh Allen is once again playing at an MVP-type level, throwing for two touchdowns and running for another in last week's 31-19 win over the New Orleans Saints.

 He has now thrown for 964 yards and seven touchdowns with only one interception in four games.
 He has also rushed 31 times for 159 yards and three touchdowns.
 Meanwhile, the Patriots are coming off a 42-13 win over the Carolina Panthers.
 Quarterback Drake Maye is completing 74% of his passes for 988 yards and seven touchdowns with two interceptions.
 He has also rushed 24 times for 98 yards and two scores.